 course, a recreation asset in the District.

-The district plans to continue it's efforts in 2017 to eliminate tree snags that have since been a problem for the waterway.
+The district continuted their efforts in 2017 to eliminate tree snags that have since been a problem for the waterway.
 On June 30, 2017, in collaboration with the Conservation Corp using the Adopt a River Program, was a part of the solution!
 The stretch highlighted in the video, includes the bridge near Allen Erickson's farm East of Fertile and the site known as the "West Mill".
 The crew eliminated problematic tree snags in that area of the river to keep the river clean and safe for all to use.